copenat/YearAway/AND_NOW_SPECIFICATION.md

 5. **Begin Phase 1 development**

 ### Questions to Resolve
-- What specific content should go on each page?
+- What specific content should go on each page (Home, Adventures, Hints & Tips, Gallery)?
 - Are there any particular features that are priorities?
 - What's the timeline for launch?
 - Any specific design preferences or inspirations?